 In most instances, the answer is yes, a settlement can be negotiated.
 In fact, a level of negotiation is routinely required to reach an amicable settlement.
 It is important to understand that settlement negotiations can be an unpredictable and adversarial process since you want to obtain maximum compensation while the insurance company wants to limit its payout to the lowest possible number.

 In California, many motorcycle accident claims involve large insurance companies that employ large teams of defense attorneys and claims adjusters who work day and night to limit or deny liability in these types of cases.
-That is why, in order to full and fair motorcycle accident settlement, you should retain the services of an experienced and skilled motorcycle accident lawyer in California.
+That is why, in order to full and fair motorcycle accident settlement, you should retain the services of a motorcycle accident lawyer.

-A knowledgeable and seasoned motorcycle accident attorney will thoroughly review the unique facts and circumstances impacting your particular case.
+A reputable motorcycle accident attorney will thoroughly review the unique facts and circumstances impacting your particular case.
 These facts and circumstances often involve issues related to liability, damages, and scope of treatment.

-Since each case is different, you may be asking yourself, “how much is a good settlement for a motorcycle accident?”
-There is no single, correct answer to this question.
+Since each case is different, there is no single, correct answer to this question.
 As the client, you possess the ultimate authority on whether to accept or reject a settlement offer.
-Again, this is why it makes sense to hire a California personal injury attorney experienced in negotiating motorcycle accident insurance settlements.
+Again, this is why it makes sense to hire a personal injury attorney experienced in negotiating motorcycle accident insurance settlements.

-A seasoned attorney can advise you on whether a particular settlement offer is reasonable or is an attempt to low-ball you.
-As you can see, when you have an attorney on your side, you will be putting yourself in the best position possible to obtain the financial restitution you are owed for your harms and losses stemming from a California motorcycle accident.
+A qualified attorney can advise you on whether a particular settlement offer is reasonable or is an attempt to low-ball you.
+When you have an attorney on your side after a motorcycle accident, you put yourself in the best position possible to obtain the financial restitution you are owed for your harms and losses.